Pulmonary emphysema: what it is, symptoms, treatment. Diagnosis and treatment of emphysema

 • Chronic obstructive pulmonary disease (COPD) develops due to incomplete ventilation of the alveoli.

-• Occupational hazard is associated with a decrease in the elasticity of the alveoli and bronchi and a deterioration in their blood circulation.
+• Occupational hazards are associated with a decrease in the elasticity of the alveoli and bronchi and a deterioration in blood circulation in them.

-• Obstruction of the pulmonary tree ( foreign body, slime).
-The air that has accumulated in the alveoli cannot escape.
+• Pulmonary tree obstruction ( foreign body, mucus).
+The air accumulated in the alveoli has no way to escape.
 This phenomenon leads to acute emphysema.

-According to doctors, to determine exact reason emphysema is impossible.
-The development of this anomaly combines several provocative factors acting simultaneously.
+According to doctors, determine exact reason emphysema is not allowed.
+The development of this anomaly combines several provoking factors acting simultaneously.

 Symptoms of pathology

-The disease is characterized by polymorphism of manifestations, which can be described as follows:
+The disease is characterized by a polymorphism of manifestations, which can be described as follows:

-1. Bluish or cyanotic earlobes nail phalanges fingers, tip of the nose.
-Over time, due to hypoxia, blanching of the skin occurs.
+1. Blue or cyanotic color of the earlobes, nail phalanges fingers, tip of the nose.
+Over time, due to hypoxia, the skin becomes pale.

 2. Expiratory (on exhalation) shortness of breath.
-Characterized by a short breath and a stepped long breath.
-In the supine position, the symptom does not increase, in contrast to shortness of breath on the background of cardiovascular disorders.
+Characterized by a short inhalation and stepwise long exhalation.
+In the lying position, the symptom does not intensify, unlike shortness of breath due to cardiovascular disorders.

 3. Increasing the intensity of work of auxiliary respiratory muscles(intercostal, diaphragm).

-4. Overfilling of the veins of the neck (when coughing or exhaling, intrathoracic pressure increases).
+4. Overfilling of the veins of the neck (intrathoracic pressure increases when coughing or exhaling).

-5. At the time of coughing fits, the face becomes red, little sputum is separated.
-Such patients are called pink puffers.
+5. During coughing attacks, the face becomes red and little sputum is produced.
+These patients are called pink puffers.

-7. Hepatomegaly (enlarged liver) with prolapse.
-The reason is that the blood stagnates in the liver vasculature and for better ventilation of the lungs, the diaphragm is lowered.
+7. Hepatomegaly (liver enlargement) with prolapse.
+The reason is that blood stagnates in the liver vascular network and for better ventilation of the lungs the diaphragm is lowered.

-8. Changed appearance of the patient chronic course).
-Note the short neck, barrel-shaped chest, convex supraclavicular regions, fingers and nails in the form drumsticks and watch glasses, respectively.
+8. Changed appearance of the patient (with chronic course).
+A short neck, barrel-shaped chest, convex supraclavicular areas, fingers and fingernails are noted. drumsticks and watch glasses respectively.

-Depending on the time of occurrence, emphysema is divided into primary (it is an independent disease) and secondary (occurs with existing pathologies in the lung, which include COPD).
+Depending on the time of occurrence, emphysema is divided into primary (is an independent disease) and secondary (occurs due to existing pathologies in the lung, which includes COPD).

-According to the prevalence of the process, there is localized and diffuse emphysema of the lungs.
+Depending on the prevalence of the process, there are localized and diffuse pulmonary emphysema.

-Given the degree of violation of the acini (lungs), they call the following forms diseases:
+Considering the degree of disruption of the acini (lungs), they are called following forms diseases:

 1. Panlobular (panacinar).
-The entire acinus is affected.
+The entire acini is affected.

 2. Centrilobular (centroacinar).
-Affected centers of acini and respiratory alveoli.
+The acini centers and respiratory alveoli are affected.

 3. Perilobular (periacinar).
 The periphery of the acini is destroyed.